-Clinicians can serve a role in helping patients to avoid disruption of their healthcare needs in an emergency by discussing safety and other prevention measures with them.
+Clinicians can serve a role in helping patients to avoid disruption of their health care needs in an emergency by discussing safety and other prevention measures with them.
 In particular, those whose well-being is dependent on medications or medical equipment should be encouraged to have a personal emergency plan with important contact information and options for securing needed supplies and care.

-Clinicians are routinely trained to manage medical emergencies by establishing clearly defined roles and functions for the members of the healthcare team, using triage systems, establishing a safe and efficient care environment, reassuring patients through clear communication, and providing treatment swiftly and according to urgency and degree of need.
-These same principles and skills need to be utilized in emergency or disaster settings and require planning and practice to function effectively in a time of need.
+Clinicians are trained to manage medical emergencies by establishing clearly defined roles and functions for the members of the health care team, using triage systems, establishing a safe and efficient care environment, reassuring patients through clear communication, and providing treatment swiftly and according to urgency and degree of need.
+These same principles and skills need to be utilized in emergency or disaster settings, and require planning and practice to function effectively in a time of need.

-Critical issues for clinicians to consider include:
+Critical issues for clinicians to consider in planning for the care of migrant populations in an emergency include:

-While there are a growing number of resources for both clinicians and administrators to assist in providing services in an emergency situation, there are few resources directed at the unique needs of migrant farmworkers.
+While there are a growing number of resources for both clinicians and administrators to assist in providing services in an emergency situation, there are few resources directed at the unique needs of mobile populations.

 Migrant Clinicians Network recommends a number of resources within this website and elsewhere: